fniksic/diffstream/README.md

 The source code of the Taxi Distance experiment is located in `examples/taxi`.
-To run all the TaxiDistance tests, you can just use the script `./run_taxi.sh`, but we suggest using IntelliJ to open the tests described below one by one, and running them by clicking the green arrow next to their definitions in IntelliJ.
+To run all the TaxiDistance tests, you can just use the script `./run_taxi.sh`, but alternatively you can use IntelliJ to open the tests described below one by one, and running them by clicking the green arrow next to their definitions in IntelliJ.
 The wrong parallel implementation is caught by two tests (`testPositionsByKey`,